ddev/ddev-contrib/docker-compose-services/solr-5/README.md

 # Solr 5 integration with DDEV

-The Solr integration with DDEV assumes a newer version of Solr.
+The documented ApacheSolr integration with DDEV assumes a newer version of Solr.

 With the default integration, Solr data from old versions is not stored in a Docker volume, so it is lost during each restart.
 This is because Solr changed where it stored its data at some point from `/opt/solr` to `/var/solr`.